Employer of Record in Taiwan

 Taiwan incorporates its culture into employment practices.
 Employers commonly reward their employees with cash bonuses ranging from 800 TWD to 2,000 TWD during three major holiday festivals: the Mid-Autumn Festival, the Dragon Boat Festival, and the Lunar New Year.

-Fundamental Aspects of Employment in Taiwan
+Employment and Labor Laws in Taiwan

 In Taiwan, two contract types are utilised: fixed term for temporary or short-term positions, and indefinite term for both part-time and full-time roles.
 These employment contracts do not need to be in formal writing for legal validity, but it is recommended to indicate the following basic employment terms: